-In Ultimate Pit Fight, each player registers their young hero card and 51 cards that make up their card-pool.
-The card-pool includes 11 weapons and equipment, and exactly 40 cards that will start in the player’s deck.
+In Ultimate Pit Fight, each player registers their young hero card and 52 cards that make up their card-pool.
+The card-pool includes arena-cards (weapons, equipment, etc.), and deck-cards that will start in the player’s deck.

 A card can only be included in a Player’s card-pool if the card’s class/talents are a subset of the hero’s class/talents (e.g. a Light talent card can only be included in a card-pool if the hero has a Light talent).
 Generic cards can be included in any card-pool.